neumeral/ds-community/README.md

 Find videos, tutorials related to DataScience.

 ### Setup

-In postgres console run the following to create database and user.
+In postgres console(psql or pgadmin) run the following to create database and user.

 ```sql
 CREATE USER dsdb_u WITH PASSWORD 'dsdb_u';